cmap/psp/README.md

   5. We will now create an environment with conda that will allow us to use PSP.
 If on OSX or Linux, type the following in your Terminal:

       ```
-      conda create --name psp_env --channel bioconda python=2 pandas scipy h5py cmapPy
+      conda create --name psp_env --channel bioconda python=2 pandas scipy h5py cmappy=2.0.1
       ```

       'psp_env' will be the name of your conda environment, and the things after it are the packages that our environment will contain.
 Note that we are using python2, not python3.
-We also have to specify that we should also look in the `bioconda` channel in order to find the [cmapPy](https://github.com/cmap/cmappy "cmapPy Github") package (tools for interacting with .gct and .gctx files) You'll have to type 'yes' to proceed through the installation.
+We also have to specify that we should also look in the `bioconda` channel in order to find the [cmapPy](https://github.com/cmap/cmappy "cmapPy Github") package (tools for interacting with .gct and .gctx files), namely the 2.0.1 version.
+You'll have to type 'yes' to proceed through the installation.

       If on PC, type the following in your terminal:

       ```
       conda create --name psp_env --channel bioconda python=2 pandas scipy h5py
       activate psp_env
-      pip install cmapPy
+      pip install cmappy==2.0.1
       ```

       Unfortunately, bioconda (which is where [cmapPy](https://github.com/cmap/cmappy "cmapPy Github") is hosted) does not support Windows, so we have to use pip to install it.